 Jamis Quest Sport Femme

 Not to leave out the ladies, we also give you the Quest Sport Femme.
 We're very excited to offer an entry level steel bike in a women's model too.
 Like the men's model above, the steel frame and chromoly fork give it a smooth, stable ride, and the Shimano Claris components work great.
 Of course the women's seat, narrower bars, and adjusted "geometry" make it very comfortable for women.
-Also available in Tiger's Eye.
+Also available in Victory Red.
 (Why a Women's Bike?)

 Jamis Ventura Comp